For many, the latter part of the year is a happy and joyful time filled with excitement and expectation

 By all means enjoy your Christmas dinner and a glass of wine or two, but remember the essentials to a balanced, healthy diet; plenty of fresh fruit and veg, 6-8 glasses of water a day to stay hydrated and not too much red or processed meat.

 Christmas is a time for thought and reflection.
 Take some time to yourself to think about what you’ve achieved over the year, your goals for the year ahead and plan how you’re going to accomplish them.
 And your goals can be literally anything!
 From losing some weight and getting more active, to saving for a new car or holiday.
 Giving yourself something to aim for when the new year rolls around can help keep you motivated and productive even in the most challenging times.

 Finally, remember that if you are anxious at the prospect of being alone this Christmas, there are plenty of things you can do that can help you avoid feeling lonely this festive holiday.
 There are also lots of people out there who can help you, too – including your colleagues at work, your friends and your family – don’t be afraid to tell them how you’re feeling.

 If you’re worried about stress, anxiety or depression, make an appointment with your GP to discuss your concerns and what can be done in more detail.

 A POSITIVE COMPANY CULTURE CAN HELP COMBAT STRESS IN THE WORKPLACE

 Building a positive workplace culture that motivates, rewards and incentivises is one way you can beat stress in the workplace over Christmas.
-Check out our free online guide: The Guide to Festive Motivation, Incentives and Rewards via the link below and get the full lowdown on what you can do to build a workplace culture that works for everyone!
+Check out our free e-book: Avoiding the Holiday Slump via the link below and get the full lowdown on what you can do to build a workplace culture that works for everyone!